There's still time to sign up for Skills for Effective Presentations on Feb 24-25.

 Most people aren’t born negotiators.
 Negotiating involves knowing how to self-advocate, how to stand your ground, and when to walk away.
-Top-notch negotiation skills require training, practice, and feedback.
+Even basic negotiation skills require training, practice, and feedback.

 Understand What You’re Going to Ask